platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-logs.md

 or any service that supports a [syslog endpoint](#forward-to-a-syslog-endpoint).

 Log forwarding is available for Grid and {{% names/dedicated-gen-3 %}} projects.
+It requires systemd containers, which are enabled once you add the Observability Suite.
 For {{% names/dedicated-gen-2 %}} projects, see how to [log remotely with `rsyslog`](../../dedicated-gen-2/architecture/options.md#remote-logging).

 To enable log forwarding in a project, you need to be a [project admin](../../administration/users.md).